rohitralhan/RHOAI-NVIDIA-MIG-GPU/README.md

 MIG_CONFIGURATION=all-disabled && \
   oc label node/$NODE_NAME nvidia.com/mig.config=$MIG_CONFIGURATION --overwrite
  ```
- The MIG manager assigns a `mig.config.state` label to the GPU, then terminates all GPU pods to enable MIG mode and configure the GPU according to the specified settings.
+ The MIG manager assigns a `mig.config.state` label to the GPU, then terminates GPU pods to enable/disable MIG mode and configure the GPU according to the specified settings.

 ## Conclusion
 NVIDIA Multi-Instance GPU (MIG) technology enables efficient GPU resource utilization by partitioning a single GPU into multiple independent instances.
 This ensures optimal performance for diverse workloads, from AI/ML training to inference and data analytics.
 By leveraging MIG on platforms like Red Hat OpenShift AI, organizations can maximize GPU efficiency, enhance multi-tenancy, and reduce infrastructure costs.
 Implementing MIG provides a scalable and flexible approach to GPU acceleration, making it a crucial tool for modern AI and high-performance computing environments.